 Figure 3: Structural Variant (SV) types and common problems associated with short-read sequence data: A) deletion, called when reads do not map to, and/or are split across, a given region on the reference genome.
-Deletions are generally the most straightforward SV to detect with short-read data, but complex rearrangements may preclude mapping and result in a false call; B) duplication, typically identified by an increase in read depth, however reference error may result in a false call, preclude assessments of copy number variation, or miss sequence variation due to unmapped reads; C) insertion, short-reads may be mapped if the majority of each read aligns to the reference genome, but reads composed mostly of the insertion sequence may remain unmapped; D) inversion, breakpoints (i.e., exact positions of double-stranded DNA breaks) are difficult to resolve as they typically occur in highly repetitive regions; E) translocation, breakpoints difficult to resolve as they commonly occur in highly repetitive regions, reads may also incorrectly map to the 'original' chromosome from which the translocation arose.
-Further, it is common for more than one SV to occur in close proximity.
-Resolving these complex SVs is particularly challenging with short-read sequence data as multiple mapping signals may contradict one another (e.g., multiple deletions in close proximity, deletions that overlap with inversion/translocation breakpoints).
+Generally the most straightforward SV to detect with short-read data, but complex rearrangements may preclude mapping and result in a false call; B) duplication, typically identified by an increase in read depth, however reference error may result in a false call, preclude assessments of copy number variation, or miss sequence variation due to unmapped reads; C) insertion, short-reads may be mapped if the majority of each read aligns to the reference genome, but reads composed mostly of the insertion sequence may remain unmapped; D) inversion, breakpoints (i.e., exact positions of double-stranded DNA breaks) are difficult to resolve as they typically occur in highly repetitive regions; E) translocation, breakpoints difficult to resolve as they commonly occur in highly repetitive regions, reads may also incorrectly map to the 'original' chromosome from which the translocation arose.
+Further, it is common for more than one SV or different SV types to occur in close proximity.
+Resolving these complex SVs is particularly challenging with short-read sequence data as multiple mapping signals may contradict one another (e.g., multiple deletions in close proximity, deletions that overlap with inversion/translocation breakpoints), unless large samples sizes are used (Collins et al., 2020).

-In light of these challenges, rather than an ensemble approach for SV discovery for intensively managed threatened species, it may be best to use a generalist SV discovery software package that combines a range of SV discovery algorithms to target a broad range of SVs at once.
-In the absence of a validated SV call set for error correction, the use of a generalist SV discovery software package may help mitigate the uncertainty in best practice to merge SVs and assess the quality of calls from multiple programs in ensemble approaches.
-For example, ensemble pipelines may be outperformed by generalist programs that implement assembly-based methods alongside read depth, read pairs and/or split-read approaches (i.e., Manta or GRIDSS; Cameron et al., 2019; Kosugi et al. 2019).
+When validated SV call sets are lacking, we recommend using a generalist SV discovery program that combines multiple SV discovery algorithms to target a range of SVs at once.
+These generalist programs enable a combination of assembly-based methods alongside read depth, read pairs and/or split-read approaches (i.e., GRIDSS, Cameron et al., 2017; Manta, Chen et al., 2016).
 These programs not only perform well on their own, but have the added benefit of performing well over a range of SV types (Cameron et al., 2019; Kosugi et al., 2019).
-However, the computational resources required to characterize SVs at the population scale using generalist SV discovery software are substantial (e.g., for a diploid 1.15Gb genome; 72 physical cores, 460 Gb RAM, >3 Tb storage for 170 individuals sequenced to 30X coverage).
+Using a generalist program has an additional benefit that it overcomes the challenge faced by many ensemble methods, where distinguishing between true variants and false positives is difficult due to the significant overlap in false positives across methods (Cameron et al., 2019).
+However, conservation geneticists should be aware that the computational resources required to characterize SVs at the population scale using generalist SV discovery programs are substantial (e.g., for a diploid 1.15Gb genome with 170 individuals sequenced to [?]25x coverage, 72 physical cores, 460 Gb RAM, >3 Tb storage was required to implement paired-, split-read and assembly-based SV discovery algorithms; JRW personal observation).

-Pangenomes improve genome-wide structural variant discovery and genotyping
+Multiple reference genomes improve genome-wide structural variant discovery and genotyping